1993–94 Toronto Maple Leafs season

 The 1993–94 Toronto Maple Leafs season was the 77th season of play for the Maple Leafs in the National Hockey League (NHL).
-It saw the Leafs finish in second place in the Central Division with a record of 43 wins, 29 losses and 12 ties for 98 points.
-The team opened the regular season with ten consecutive wins and reached the Conference Finals for the second straight year.
+The Leafs opened the regular season with ten consecutive wins, and finished in second place in the Central Division with a record of 43 wins, 29 losses and 12 ties for 98 points.
+The team qualified for the playoffs for the second consecutive year, returning to the Conference Finals.
 They defeated the Chicago Blackhawks in six games in the Conference Quarterfinals, then eliminated the San Jose Sharks in a seven-game Conference Semifinal series.
 However, they lost the Western Conference Finals in five games to the Vancouver Canucks.

 Off-season

 The NHL re-organized in the off-season, and the Leafs were placed in the new Central Division.

 Preseason

 The Leafs played a pair of preseason games at Wembley Arena in London versus the New York Rangers on September 12 and 13, 1993.
 The Leafs lost both games and the prize money of $50,000.